CI-Craftsman/Documentation/docs/commands.md

     php craftsman generate:seeder <name>

 A seeder class only contains the `run()` method by default, this method is called when the `db:seed` command is executed.
 Within the run method, you may insert data into your database however you wish.
 Here's an example:

-Add a database insert statement to the run method:

 ```php